tekperfect/devops-docs/docs/courses/06-Virtualization/home.md

 # 🏆 Learning Outcomes

-Students by the end of the course will be able to...
+Students by the end of the course will be able to launch and manage pre built machines using Docker and create unique containers using Docker.

-1. Understand operating systems
+1. Understand container management
-1. Undertand setup maintanance, and security
+1. Undertand and create containers
-1. Create basic scripts
+1. Create basic scripts that can build custom containers

 # 📚 Lessons